Tencent Cloud breaks into European market with first hub in Frankfurt

-Tencent’s first cloud hub in Europe follows the opening of its Silicon Valley data centre in April this year, expanding its global availability zones to 34 in total, now covering mainland China, Hong Kong, Singapore, Australia, Europe, Canada, the U.S and more.
+Tencent's first cloud hub in Europe follows the opening of its Silicon Valley data center in April this year, expanding its global availability zones to 34 in total, now covering mainland China, Hong Kong, Singapore, Australia, Europe, Canada, the U.S and more.

 “We plan to build six new regions and 15 available zones worldwide within 2017, making Tencent Cloud one of the Asia's fastest-growing global cloud service providers,” says Wang.

 According to Tencent, Interxion will support the delivery of user experiences to serve the rising demand for Tencent's cloud services, particularly from online games, online finance, video streaming, and other internet-related industries.

 “Tencent Cloud is quickly generating demand from companies that are looking for an enterprise-grade cloud service with a fast and reliable way to deliver digital services to and from international markets,” says Interxion's cloud strategy and marketing director, Vincent in't Veld.

 “We're thrilled that Tencent has chosen to expand in Europe through our Frankfurt campus, and are excited for the opportunities it gives our customers to execute their cloud strategy on our campus.

 Wang asserts that the agreement with Interxion makes Tencent the first Asian cloud provider to be launching in Europe's largest cloud hub.